AlexGalhardo/Galhardo-APP-1.0/README.md

    - [ ] Using MySQL or MongoDB
    - [ ] Using NGINX as Reverse Proxy
    - [ ] Using NGINX as Load Balancing
+   - [ ] Using NGINX Cache and Compression
    - [ ] Using my own domain
    - [ ] Configure SSL/HTTPS in VPS
 - TypeScript Version